kmthehippie/queuein-frontend-tailwind/public/LegalPolicies(Alpha).md

 - Access and correct personal data we hold about you
 - Withdraw consent for data processing
 - Request deletion of your account or data
+- Withdrawal does not affect data that was processed prior to the withdrawal.

 To make a request, contact **km_dev@hotmail.com**.